api3dao/old-api3-docs/docs/airnode/next/reference/deployment-files/receipt-json.md

 The main use of a receipt file is to remove an Airnode deployment when no longer needed.
 Use the [docker image](../../grp-providers/guides/docker/deployer-image.html#remove) to execute the remove command.

+It also provides the Airnode xpub for the hardened derivation path `m/44'/60'/0'` that must be announced off-chain in order for sponsors to derive their designated sponsor wallet.
+This wallet will then be used by the Airnode to fulfill each request made by the requester contracts.

 - `airnodeWallet`: describes the Airnode that was deployed
 - `deployment`: where the Airnode was deployed to
 - `api`: contains the details of the Airnode API (e.g.